evilusean/CourseraGoogleFCC/FCC-TicketingApp-NextJS-MongoDB-Talwind-CSS/readme.md

 Learn how to create a cutting-edge ticketing application from scratch using Next.js, the new app router, and the power of Tailwind CSS for sleek styling. </br>
 Learn how to set up a MongoDB Atlas database and seamlessly connect it to your Next.js app using the Mongoose library. </br>

+Build a modern ticketing app with Next.js, App Router, Tailwind CSS, MongoDB, and other technologies.
+Whether you're a beginner or an experienced developer, this course will equip you with the skills to develop web applications using the latest technologies.
+A ticketing application in software development is a centralized tool for developers to manage tasks, issues, and projects efficiently.
+It enables the creation, assignment, tracking, and collaboration on tickets representing specific work items.
+These tools enhance teamwork, integrate with development workflows, and streamline communication and project management.

 Showcases: CRUD, MONGO DB, NextJS/React Components, TailwindCSS, mongoose, fontawesome, HTML/CSS, Routing, Folder Setups for Routing, DB Schema, API Fetch, .env.local, and more..(no authenticASean - proof of concept)

 Start: 10March2024</br>